ketop/awesome-platform/README.md

 # awesome-platform
-windows and linux awesome application, just for me
+windows and linux awesome applications, just for me

 ## Windows